1981 Wimbledon Championships – Women's singles

 Chris Evert Lloyd defeated Hana Mandlíková in the final, 6–2, 6–2 to win the ladies' singles tennis title at the 1981 Wimbledon Championships.
-It was her third Wimbledon singles title and her twelfth major singles title, surpassing Margaret Court's Open Era record.
+It was her third Wimbledon singles title and twelfth major singles title overall, surpassing Margaret Court's Open Era record.
+Evert did not lose a set during the tournament.

 Evonne Goolagong Cawley was the reigning champion, but did not compete due to pregnancy.